 — Dr Fish Philosopher Todd (Dr FPT)? (@ZoeSTodd) November 25, 2020

 In order to assist with our assessment practices, we have started a collaboration with the Capstone Software Engineering Project at Cal Poly.
 Students are currently developing a visual annotation tool, one that will be able to doodle, highlight, and generally annotate a digital project like the ones Poly Publishing produces.

 Who is this scholarship for?
 We ask this as an Open Access source, while still questioning the boundaries of even that title.
 How can we really measure ‘impact’ of our resources?

 Use/reuse is sometimes not qualifiable which should not be detrimental to a piece of scholarship’s value.

 Accessibility means more than just being able to download from an institutional repository: more than the standards of abilities and disabilities.
+As digital publications, poly published scholarship is accessible beyond depending on physical boundaries.
 We strive, through language, ideas, topics, and methodologies, to publish scholarship that is not exclusive and can be accessed across communities.

 These ideas create a case for publication.

 Often ideas for selection are purposefully vague to be able to maintain standards in regulations.
 Besides the influx of studies, ethnographies, papers, and scholarship that show the bias, obstacles, and systemic oppression that those who are minoritized in the academy face in publications, the requirements for retention, tenure and promotion state the following:

 From Cal Poly’s local College of Liberal Arts definition of scholarship, our publications fit with the criteria of publication.